EnAccess/Cicada-FW/README.md

 - Unix (Linux / OS X) termios

 ## Supported communication modules:
-- Simcom SIM7x00
+- Simcom SIM7x00 (3G/4G)
-- Simcom SIM800
+- Simcom SIM800 (2G)
-- Espressif modules with AT Firmware V1.7 or V2.1
+- Espressif modules with AT Firmware V1.7 or V2.1 (Wifi)

+The source code for each of these modules can be found in the `cicada/commdevices` directory.

+## Hardware
+This library is designed to be adapted to different hardware use cases, but Okra has also designed and manufactured PCBAs for all three supported communication modules, which can be used in conjunction with this library.
+See the [Cicada Wifi](https://github.com/EnAccess/Cicada-WiFi-HW) and [Cicada Cellular](https://github.com/EnAccess/Cicada-GSM-HW) repos for further details.

 ## Documentation
 [View the hosted Doxygen here](https://okrasolar.github.io/Cicada/doc/).